 Washington

-When you participate in Blue Sky, you’re supporting projects and jobs in the Pacific Northwest and the greater Western region.
+When you participate in Blue Sky, you’re supporting projects and jobs in the western region.
 That means you’re helping to drive demand for renewable energy in your state and boosting the surrounding economy.
 Blue Sky participants have supported over 10.5 million megawatt-hours of renewable energy and funded clean energy installations at schools, community centers and arts organizations throughout the region.
 Explore some of the highlights from recent projects.

-Blue Sky participants have supported 144 community-based projects since 2006 across the Pacific Northwest including renewable projects at schools, public buildings and more.
+Blue Sky participants have supported over 150 community-based projects since 2006 across the Pacific Northwest including renewable projects at schools, public buildings and more.
+View a map of these projects and learn more about their impact.

 Perry Technical Institute